Fastest lap: Formula One aerodynamics studies

 A researcher at Durham University studied the aerodynamic effects on Formula One racecars and how to make them more efficient and ultimately faster.
 A Formula One racecar's lap time advantage is the result of the cornering performance of the vehicle.
 If the tyres can have more grip there would be more friction and less slippage which would allow the car to go faster through corners, and subsequently decrease the time it takes to complete a lap.
 Also if the powertrain had more power and if the car experienced less drag then it could achieve a faster lap time.

 NASCAR

-In NASCAR, drivers in all three premier series (Cup, Xfinity and Truck) will have a chance to earn the Xfinity Fastest Lap Award.
-The award is given to the driver with the fastest lap in a race.
+In 2025, NASCAR began awarding the Xfinity Fastest Lap Award and a bonus point to whoever sets the fastest lap in a given race.
+All three national series (Cup, O'Reilly Auto Parts and Truck) are eligible for the award.

 Grand Prix motorcycle racing

-In Grand Prix motorcycle racing, which includes the 80cc, 125cc, 250cc, 350cc, 500cc, Moto3, Moto2 and MotoGP classes, Giacomo Agostini holds the record for the most fastest laps with 117, Valentino Rossi is second with 96 fastest laps and Marc Márquez is third with 88.
+In Grand Prix motorcycle racing, which includes the 50cc, 80cc, 125cc, 250cc, 350cc, 500cc, Moto3, Moto2, and MotoGP classes, Giacomo Agostini holds the record for the most fastest laps with 117, Valentino Rossi is second with 96 fastest laps, and Marc Márquez is third with 91 fastest laps.